 401(k) employer matching is the process by which an employer contributes to an employee’s retirement account based on the employee’s contributions.
 Employers tend to set their 401(k) contribution limits based on the employee’s annual salary.
 In other words, an employer’s contribution rate may be at most a certain percentage of the employee’s salary.
 For example, an employer may be willing to match 50% of an employee’s contribution, up to 6% of their annual salary.
 So, if the employee contributed 6% to their 401(k) plan, the employer would contribute an additional 3% to the employee’s retirement savings.

 Rarely, some employers instead set a contribution limit of a predetermined dollar amount that’s unrelated to the employee’s annual salary.
 In either case, these contributions are typically made per pay period and reflected on the employee’s paycheck.

-Although offering a 401(k) employer match for your employees’ retirement plans may benefit your business, there are no laws requiring employer matching.
+Although offering a 401(k) employer match for employees’ retirement plans may benefit your business, there are no laws requiring employer matching.
 However, if you do offer a 401(k) employer match contribution program, you are legally required to conduct nondiscrimination testing to ensure your program equally benefits all of your employees.
 These IRS-created tests, known as the Actual Deferral Percentage (ADP) and Actual Contribution Percentage (ACP) tests, ensure that your company’s most highly paid employees benefit as much from tax-deferred contributions as your other employees.

 Employers’ 401(k) match amounts vary widely.
 However, all contribution limits and withdrawal regulations must comply with the standards of the Employee Retirement Income Security Act.
 Otherwise, you can set your 401(k) contribution rates however you please.

 There are two especially common methods for determining how much money you should contribute to your employees’ retirement accounts: